 While there is obviously a wide variety of meals available, the vast majority of the recipes that we’ve tried have been very healthy.
 The fresh ingredients make the meals nutritious, and while there is sometimes a too-heavy reliance on adding oil to meals, the overall calorie total comes in between 500-900 per serving.

-Hello Fresh in Vancouver
+Our Fav: Hello Fresh in Vancouver

 The most popular meal kit in Canada is available nearly anywhere in British Columbia, and is my personal favourite: HelloFresh.